Fil/lap-jv/README.md

 ## LAP-JV
 ### Linear Assignment Problem — algorithm by R. Jonker and A. Volgenant

+“A shortest augmenting path algorithm for dense and sparse linear assignment problems,” by R. Jonker and A. Volgenant, _Computing_ (1987) 38: 325. doi:10.1007/BF02278710

 Ported to javascript by Philippe Rivière, from the C++ implementation found at https://github.com/yongyanghz/LAPJV-algorithm-c

 Added an epsilon to avoid infinite loops caused by rounding errors.